lkmx/dojo/_/classification.md

 - **Builders**: Systems or tools that compile source code or mold it into a functional software component.

-- **Interpreters**: Tools or systems that interpret source or byte code, bringing a software component into action.
+- **Interpreters**: Tools or systems that interpret source or byte code, bringing a software component to life.

 ### **Execution**: The Implementation Phase